Communist nostalgia: Slovakia

+A 2009 Pew survey showed that 48% of Slovaks said life was economically worse nowadays compared to the Warsaw Pact era.
 A 2018 poll in Slovakia found that 81% agreed that people helped each other more during communism, were more sympathetic and closer to each other.
 79% asserted that people lived in a safer environment during socialism and that violent crimes were less frequent.
 Another 77% claimed that thanks to the planned economy, there was enough useful work for all and therefore no unemployment.
+However, the poll also noted that "Most of the respondents did not want to return to the communist-time economy and preferred a market or social market economy, but in the answers to specific questions they favoured a greater role of the state, with guarantees and social certainties".